ksevindik/ksevindik.github.io/_posts/2013-10-14-hibernates-new-feature-for-overcoming-frustrating-lazyinitializationexceptions.md

+---
+layout: post
-# Hibernate’s New Feature For Overcoming Frustrating LazyInitializationExceptions
+title: Hibernate’s New Feature For Overcoming Frustrating LazyInitializationExceptions
+author: Kenan Sevindik
+---

 For many years LazyInitializationExceptions have become most frustrating point of Hibernate.
 This exception occurs when you try to access an un-initialised lazy association of a detached entity.
 In general, entities become detached in three